ds504-project2/Divvy/README.md

 ## 2 Locally shortest path
 #### Input:
-*distance matrix, time matrix (in minute), starting station s, destination station d*
+*distance matrix - numpy array, time matrix - numpy array, starting station s - index, destination station d - index*
 #### Output:
 *path, distance for each edge in the path, time for each edge in the path*
 ### Algorithm: